-This article is not a medical advice neither a call for the action.
-The purpose of this article is to provide with already existing for 5-7 years information regarding rest, ice, compress and elevate (RICE) strategies during sprains, strains and bruising while participating in sports activities.
+This article is not medical advice neither a call for the action.
+The purpose of this article is to provide with already existing for 5-7 years information regarding rest, ice, compress, and elevate (RICE) strategies during sprains, strains and bruising while participating in sports activities.

 When you damage tissue through trauma or develop muscle soreness by exercising very intensely, you heal by using your immunity, the same biological mechanisms that you use to kill germs.
 This is called inflammation.
 When germs get into your body, your immunity sends cells and proteins into the infected area to kill the germs.
 When muscles and other tissues are damaged, your immunity sends the same inflammatory cells to the damaged tissue to promote healing.
 The response to both infection and tissue damage is the same.
 Inflammatory cells rush to injured tissue to start the healing process” (http://stoneathleticmedicine.com/2014/04/rice-the-end-of-an-ice-age/).

 “Dr. Mirkin has also conceded that ice also delays recovery.
 The resulting vasoconstriction from cooling, not only reduces tissue oxygenation with necrosis if extreme but inhibits the inflammatory response needed to initiate healing.
 The release of kinins and cytokines from damaged tissue is meant to increase vascular influx, which brings fibrinogen and platelets for hemostasis, leukocytes, and monocytes to phagocytose necrotic debris, and fibroblasts for collagen and protein synthesis” (https://thischangedmypractice.com/move-an-injury-not-rice/).